aphyr/distsys-class/README.markdown

   - Same goes for desktop web browsers
   - It's not just servers--it's clients too!
 - More generally: distributed systems are
-  - Made up of parts
+  - Made up of parts which interact
-  - Which interact
   - Slowly
+  - And often unreliably
-  - Whatever "slow" means for you
+  - Whatever those mean for you
 - So also:
-  - X86 NUMA architectures
+  - Redundant CPUs in an airplane
   - ATMs and Point-of-Sale terminals
   - Space probes
   - Paying bills
   - Doctors making referrals
-  - Drunk friends texting trying to make plans via text message
+  - Drunk friends trying to make plans via text message
   - Every business meeting ever

 ## Nodes and networks